 1. Program Information for Parents: Grissom Elementary shall provide assistance to parents of all children in understanding such topics as the state's academic content and achievement standards, the assessments being used, the requirements of Title 1, Part A, Every Student Succeeds Act (ESSA) and how to monitor their children's progress and work with educators to improve their achievement.

-Night, weekly e-mail newsletters, SchoolWay texts, and weekly phone messages.
-Parents are given the Code of Conduct and the attendance policies along with a Grissom parent/student handbook at the beginning of the school year.
+- Grissom Elementary provides this information to the parents at the Title I meetings, PTA meetings, parent conferences, Back -To-School, weekly e-mail newsletters, and phone messages.
+Parents are given the Code of Conduct and the attendance policies at the beginning of the school year.
 Those are given to new students upon enrolling at Grissom Elementary.

 3. Educate Educators: Grissom Elementary shall educate teachers, pupil services personnel, principals and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs and build ties between parents and the school.

-• Grissom Elementary provides two full day Pre-K classes that serve a maximum of 40 students.
-A Developmentally Delayed three- and four- year old program is also in place at Grissom.
+- Grissom Elementary provides four full day Pre-Kindergarten /Kindergarten classes.
 Parent resources available at the school encourage and support parents in participation in the children's education.

 6. Other Requested Activities: Grissom Elementary shall provide such other reasonable support for parental involvement activities as parents may request.

-• Grissom Elementary hosts parent informational sessions before each PTA meeting, hosts PTA meetings for parent input, collects surveys on important parent issues, and offers a compliments and concerns box in the school office, all to be responsive to parent needs and requests.
+- Grissom Elementary hosts parent informational sessions before each PTA meeting, hosts PTA meetings for parent input, collects surveys on important parent issues, all to be responsive to parent needs and requests.

 District Involvement Information